Skip to main content Go to Site Map

 Congratulations on securing a place on the BA (Hons) Creative Direction course at AUB.
 We look forward to welcoming you in a few weeks to begin a journey in Bournemouth that we hope will be both inspiring and challenging.

-Creative Direction is an exciting subject to study, whilst with us you will develop your skills in developing your own creative vision as well as the knowledge and skills to communicate and implement that vision.
+Creative Direction is an exciting subject to study; whilst with us, you'll develop your skills in developing your own creative vision as well as the knowledge and skills to communicate and implement that vision.

-As a Creative Director you will never work alone, with this in mind the course is designed to support you in developing collaborative networks through opportunities to work with students in other disciplines across AUB as well as with specialists in the Creative Industries through live briefs, competitions, events and other opportunities.
+As a Creative Director, you'll never work alone; with this in mind the course is designed to support you in developing collaborative networks through opportunities to work with students in other disciplines across AUB as well as with specialists in the creative industries through live briefs, competitions, events and other opportunities.

 Before you join us